Happyculture/kumquat_kickstarter/README.md

 1. Copy this [Google Sheet](https://docs.google.com/spreadsheets/d/1KbKfP7XtuMgsBn1FMvYmsM6hEQKQ294JponWlYt3Goo/edit?usp=sharing) into your own Drive and fill it with data
     1. Each bundle you want to create must have an entry in the `Bundles` worksheet
     1. Each bundle for which you want fields must have its own woksheet named `Field: [BUNDLE LABEL]` based on the `Fields: Actualités` worksheet
-1. Export it as XLSX format, name it `site_builder.xlsx` and place it in your `../config/` directory
+1. Export it as ODS format, name it `site_builder.ods` and place it in your `../config/` directory
 1. Migrate the bundles: `drush migrate:import --tag kumquat_kickstarter_entity_bundles`
 1. Migrate the fields: `drush migrate:import --tag kumquat_kickstarter_fields`
 1. Migrate the default form modes: `drush migrate:import --tag kumquat_kickstarter_default_form_mode`